 _____________

 “Born in Mozambique and educated in Brazil, Noémia de Sousa was a poet and newspaper editor.
 Jailed briefly in Mozambique for her political activism, she later lived in Lisbon and France.
 She edited the women’s pages of newspaper O Brado Africano from 1949 to 1951.
-Her poems were circulated in mimeographed collection Sangue Negro.
+Her poems were circulated in the mimeographed collection – Sangue Negro (Black Blood).
 One of the first African women poets to gain a wide literary audience, de Sousa often published under the pseudonym Vera Micaia.”

-Photographs are only permitted in a few areas of Mafalala.
-Some photos in this post are by our Iverca guide Ivan Laranjeira.
-Others are from the personal archives of Elarne and Fedo Cariano, and some from Alejando de los Santos Pérez’s book Mafalala, Cultural Guide of the Historic District of Maputo.
+Photographs are permitted in a few areas of Mafalala.
+Some photos in this post are by our Iverca guide.
+Ivan Laranjeira.
+Others are from the personal archives of Elarne and Fedo Cariano and Alejandro de los Santos Pérez’s book Mafalala, Cultural Guide of the Historic District of Maputo.

 _____________